pkp/pkp-docs/translating-guide/en/3-3-coders.md

     between several translators without requiring merges.
 -   *Reuse*: Any content that is available in the PKP library can be used by any application that needs it.
-One translation update for OJS therefore may result in useful contributions to OCS or OMP.
+One translation update for OJS therefore may result in useful contributions to OPS or OMP.
 -   *Portability*: Content that is associated with plugins can be packaged easily for distribution.
 -   *Efficiency*: This remains to be proven, but it should be possible